-2. ARCADE by Output subscription
+2. Arcade by Output subscription

 Best for: Any mom with a DAW who loves playing around with loops and samples.

-ARCADE is Output’s plugin for playing around with sampled sounds and loops.
+Arcade is Output’s plugin for playing around with sampled sounds and loops.
 This is not like a box of Fruit Loops which only contains so many colors and flavors.
-ARCADE is a 15-voice sample playground that allows you to manipulate loops instantly by transforming them on the fly.
+Arcade is a 15-voice sample playground that allows you to manipulate loops instantly by transforming them on the fly.
 The plugin has baked in modifiers and a 15-channel mixer with insert master bus and sends.
 Mom will definitely eat this up for breakfast.

-For the low price of $10 a month, ARCADE gives access to a cloud-connected browser where new product Lines, Kits, and samples are delivered hot and fresh daily.
+Arcade gives access to a cloud-connected browser where new product Lines, Kits, and samples are delivered hot and fresh daily.
 New material shows up directly within the plugin, no need for additional downloads.

-If your mom makes music in a DAW like Ableton Live or Logic Pro, ARCADE is a great low-cost gift that keeps on giving.
+If your mom makes music in a DAW like Ableton Live or Logic Pro, Arcade is a great low-cost gift that keeps on giving.
 Mom can grab some Latin percussion one day, drum and bass fills the next, or explore the input quantize on some of her own performance clips by dragging and dropping in her samples.
 New Kit Generator is a function that slices and maps any sample into a new Kit.
-There is a lot of bang for the buck, even if this ARCADE doesn’t have Skeeball.
+There is a lot of bang for the buck, even if this Arcade doesn’t have Skeeball.

 3. Birth month guitar pick

 Best for: Literally any guitar-playing mom.
 They’re gorgeous.